 Diabetes can affect all areas of your child’s health, from vision to kidneys, and it can even cause severe dental issues, such as gum disease or periodontal disease, if their blood sugars aren’t well controlled.
 In addition, gum disease can put added stress on the gums, which can often complicate orthodontic treatments like braces, especially when they are first applied.

-“Oral health and blood sugar levels are connected to each other,” said Rachel Calendo, a pediatric nurse practitioner and diabetes program manager at Banner Health in Arizona.
+“Oral health and blood sugar levels are connected to each other,” said Rachel Calendo, a pediatric nurse practitioner and diabetes program manager with Banner Children's.
 “Hyperglycemia, which is a high blood sugar level that is prolonged, can cause many dental issues such as brittle teeth, cavities, thrush, mouth ulcerations, altered tastes, frequent mouth infections and mucosal injury.”

 Diabetes and Orthodontics